On $A_p$ weights and the Landau equation: Introduction

 In this manuscript we investigate $L^\infty$ estimates for the homogeneous Landau equation in various situations.
-First, for weak solutions of \eqref{eqn:Landau homogeneous} in the case $\gamma\in(-2,0)$ (Theorem \ref{thm:main soft potentials}) we show that weak solutions become instantaneously bounded locally in space, and remain so for all later times.
+First, for \eqref{eqn:Landau homogeneous} in the case $\gamma\in(-2,0)$ (Theorem \ref{thm:main soft potentials}) we show that weak solutions become instantaneously bounded locally in space, and remain so for all later times.
 The weak solutions considered are only assumed to have finite initial mass, second moment, and entropy.
-For $\gamma \in [-d,-2]$ we obtain conditional $L^\infty$ estimate for classical solutions (Theorems \ref{thm:very soft potentials estimate} and \ref{thm:Coulomb case good estimate}), the conditions imposed are rather weak, and as argued in Section \ref{sec:discussion of extra assumptions}, these conditions although they may fail to hold in general, they in some sense ``almost'' hold for even potentially singular solutions.
+For $\gamma \in [-d,-2]$ we obtain a conditional $L^\infty$ estimate for classical solutions (Theorems \ref{thm:very soft potentials estimate} and \ref{thm:Coulomb case good estimate}).
+The conditions imposed in this case are rather weak: in fact, as argued in Section \ref{sec:discussion of extra assumptions}, although these conditions may fail to hold in general, they appear to ``almost'' hold.
 Moreover, the conditional $L^\infty$ estimate we obtain for $\gamma=-d$ comes with a much faster rate of regularization than is expected for uniformly parabolic equations.

 We review some of the recent relevant literature and provide some context for our results in Sections \ref{section: literature review} and \ref{section: contributions} below.